thevasudevgupta/thevasudevgupta.github.io/README.md

-hello world!
+Hello World!

 I am Vasudev Gupta.

-I work on pre-training models at UnboxAI and lead the AI & data team.
-My daily job is to train & scale our [BehaviorGPT](https://unboxai.com/) model on hundreds of H100s.
+I work on pre-training models at UnboxAI and lead the AI and data team.
+My daily job is to train and scale our [BehaviorGPT](https://unboxai.com/) model on hundreds of H100s.

-I am also Google Developer Expert (GDE) in JAX.
+I am also a Google Developer Expert (GDE) in JAX.

 I graduated from IIT Madras with a Dual Degree (M.Tech.
 Data Science + B.Tech.
 Mechanical Engineering).

-I was mentor at Google Summer of Code 2022 @TensorFlow for the project titled: "Developing NLP examples using HuggingFace Transformers".
+I was a mentor at Google Summer of Code 2022 @TensorFlow for the project "Developing NLP examples using HuggingFace Transformers".

-I participated in Google Summer of Code 2021 and build a package for training the wav2vec2 model in TensorFlow.
-My work got featured in [TensorFlow blog post](https://blog.tensorflow.org/2021/09/tensorflow-hubs-experience-with-gsoc-2021.html).
+I participated in Google Summer of Code 2021 and built a package for training the wav2vec2 model in TensorFlow.
+My work was featured in [TensorFlow blog post](https://blog.tensorflow.org/2021/09/tensorflow-hubs-experience-with-gsoc-2021.html).
 You can read the final report of my work [here](https://thevasudevgupta.github.io/gsoc-wav2vec2/assets/final_report).

 I contributed BigBird (RoBERTA & Pegasus) to HuggingFace Transformers in PyTorch & JAX.
 I got featured in [HuggingFace's newsletter](https://huggingface.curated.co/issues/9#start) for my contributions to Transformers.